-6) Should the user wish to work with respect to the astronomical zenith rather than the geodetic zenith, phi will need to be adjusted for deflection of the vertical (often tens of arcseconds), and the zero point of ha will also be affected.
+Should the user wish to work with respect to the astronomical 6) zenith rather than the geodetic zenith, phi will need to be adjusted for deflection of the vertical (often tens of arcseconds), and the zero point of ha will also be affected.

-7) The transformation is the same as Ve = Ry(phi-pi/2)Rz(pi)Vh, where Ve and Vh are lefthanded unit vectors in the (ha,dec) and first the z-axis and then the y-axis. (n.b.
-Rz(pi) simply reverses the signs of the \boldsymbol{x} and \boldsymbol{y} components.)
+The transformation is the same as Ve = Ry(phi-pi/2)Rz(pi)Vh, where Ve and Vh are lefthanded unit vectors in the (ha,dec) and (az,el) systems respectively and Rz and Ry are rotations about first the z-axis and then the y-axis. (n.b.
+Rz(pi) simply reverses the signs of the x and y components.)
 For efficiency, the algorithm is written out rather than calling other utility functions.
 For applications that require even greater efficiency, additional savings are possible if constant terms such as functions of latitude are computed once and for all.